 Root canal therapy, or a “root canal,” for short, is the best way to save an infected tooth.
 With this endodontic treatment, you can eliminate the source of the infection, get relief from your toothache, and protect the tooth for years to come.

 You may need a root canal if you have a toothache that lasts several days, your tooth is sensitive to hot and cold foods and drinks, or you feel pain and discomfort when chewing.
-If you notice these indicators, contact us now for a consultation.
-Click the button below to learn more about our “Save Your Tooth” consultations.
+If you notice these indicators, contact us now for a consultation so that we can confirm whether or not a root canal will provide relief.

 No, root canal treatment is not painful.
 There’s a common misconception that root canal procedures are painful because of the debilitating pain they used to cause in the past, but that was before modern dentistry tools, technology, and anesthesia were around to make the procedure painless.
 Now, root canals are no more painful than a routine dental filling!